R Tutorials Top Banner

 > quit()

 ...and then press the Enter (or Return) key.
 You always tell R to execute a command line by pressing the Enter key.
-By the way, q( ) is a shortcut for "quit" and will also work.
+By the way, q() is a shortcut for "quit" and will also work.

-Case Sensitive.
+Case Sensitive

 This might also be a good place to point out that R does not like spaces in the names of things.
 Use a dot or an underline character instead.
 Thus, "my.data" and "my_data" are fine (and different) names for a data set, but "my data" is not allowed.
 "MyData" and "myData" are also allowed (and different) names for data objects.
 But don't use a dash: "my-data".
 R will think you mean subtraction: "my" minus "data".
 You should follow these rules not only for named data objects you create while using R, but also in files you save with R. I.e., don't put spaces in filenames.
-R will work around it if you do, but it's just better to avoid the hassle to begin with.
+R will usually work around it if you do, but it's just better to avoid the potential hassle to begin with.

-Comment Lines.
+Comment Lines

 R code, like any good programming code, can be commented.
 Any line or partial line in R beginning with the hash or pound symbol (#) is a comment, or note, and R will ignore it.
 You can use these to annotate your analysis or make notes to yourself (or others).
+Type the following.
+Remember to press the Enter key at the end of each line.

 > # This is just a note.